 At Pinecrest, we are here to help.
 Feel free to ask whatever's on your mind, regardless of whether or not your family has been served by our firm.
 All inquiries will be held in the strictest of confidence.
 As always, if you would prefer to discuss the matter in person, we would be pleased to meet with you.

-Now that spring has arrived, the Cemetery has begun preparation for summer months.
+Now that fall has arrived, the Cemetery has begun preparation for the winter months.

 #11, Removal of Mementos, Decorations, Etc.: "To ensure neatness and to preserve the beauty of the cemeteries, the Superintendent of each cemetery shall have supervision of flowers and other removable mementos and objects placed upon graves and lots, and when it is necessary or desirable to remove same, he shall do so.
 If the article(s) are deemed to have any value, the holders shall be notified, where possible, giving such holder the right within 28 days to call for and take them away, and after the lapse of 30 days from mailing such notice, or after 30 days where no notice can be given, the same may be destroyed or otherwise disposed of."